Protect your iPhone from threats

 The way to reset your network settings on Android may vary depending on which phone you have.
-Here are instructions for a Google Pixel 2.
+Here are instructions for resetting network settings on a Google Pixel.

-Open up your Settings menu and tap System (it may be called General Management on other Android devices).
+Open Settings and tap System (it may be called General Management on other Android devices).
+Then, tap Advanced.

 Select Reset options (it may be called Reset network settings) > Reset Wi-Fi mobile & Bluetooth.

-Hit Reset settings at the bottom of the screen, and then tap to confirm.
+Tap Reset settings at the bottom of the screen and confirm.

 Even when you’re not using it, an app might still slow you down.
-Many apps remain active in the background, consuming data along with system resources, storage space, and bandwidth.
-Here’s how to find the worst culprits: the apps quietly draining your data.
+Many apps remain active in the background, consuming background data along with system resources, storage space, and bandwidth.
+Here’s how to find the apps draining your data.

-Scroll down to the Cellular Data section.
-Here, you’ll see how much mobile data you’ve used in the “current period” — that is, since your last reset.
-You’ll also see how much data you’ve used on each app.
-You can prevent an app from using mobile data by toggling the switch next to it.
+Scroll down to the Cellular Data (or Mobile Data) section.
+Here, you’ll see how much mobile data you’ve used in the current period — that is, since your last reset.
+You’ll also see how much data each app has used.
+You can stop an app from using mobile data by toggling the switch next to it.

 Scroll down to see when your current period began.
-To start fresh, tap Reset Statistics, then tap it again to confirm.
+To start fresh, tap Reset Statistics and tap again to confirm.
 You can begin a new current period at the start of your billing cycle to see how much data your apps use during that time.

 Scroll down to see your top data-draining apps and select an app to force stop.

-When you’re on a data connection, you can stop using these apps so often.
+When you’re on a data connection, you can stop using these apps.
 But many of them run in the background even when you aren’t actively using them.
-So now let’s learn how to disable background apps.
+Now let’s learn how to disable background apps.

-Now that you’ve identified the data-drainers above, here’s where you can do something about it.
-You can prevent apps from running in the background — and consuming your phone’s data, battery life, and other resources — to potentially speed up your connection.
-You’ll likely also find that disabling background apps will speed up your iOS device or improve the performance of your Android.
+Now that you’ve identified the data-draining apps above, you can prevent them from running in the background — and consuming your phone’s data, battery life, and other resources.

 To configure an individual app, toggle its corresponding switch.
 A green switch means that Background App Refresh is enabled, and a gray switch means that it’s disabled.